facebook/docusaurus/website/docs/api/docusaurus.config.js.md

 };
 ```

-Attempting to add unknown field in the config will lead to error in build time:
+Attempting to add unknown fields in the config will lead to errors during build time:

 ```bash
 Error: The field(s) 'foo', 'bar' are not recognized in docusaurus.config.js